Using the Cycles Dashboard

 There is no user login, no SSO out of the box.
 Rotate the key regularly, keep it in a secrets manager, and consider putting the dashboard behind SSO or VPN.
 The dashboard does not weaken this — it uses whatever key you give it.

-The ten views
+The eleven views

 | View | Purpose |